boehs/useless-toast-bot/README.md

 Write `super secret stuff lol` and it will print into the cosole hosting the bot info about the servers its in.

 thats really it.

+# TODO
+* Add more about info
+* Add funny toast sounds
+* Change the reaction to a custom emoji
+* get a life